maximecb/uvm/uvclang/plan.md

 ### C standard library (`uvclang/include/`)
-Beyond the syscalls, uvclang ships its own C stdlib headers under `uvclang/include/`, implemented on top of the UVM primitives the same way ncc's headers are (ported from `ncc/include/`).
+Beyond the syscalls, uvclang ships its own C stdlib headers under `uvclang/include/`, implemented on top of the UVM primitives.
 So far: `string.h`, `ctype.h`, `stdlib.h`, `stdio.h`, and `assert.h` — see *C standard library coverage* below for the function-by-function status and what remains.
-Unlike ncc's headers, these are plain standard-signature C bodies — clang lowers them to LLVM IR and uvclang compiles them like any other function, which is what resolves an external such as `@strlen` without a native libc. `size_t`/`NULL` come from clang's own freestanding `<stddef.h>`; `memcpy`/`memset`/`memcmp` are left to the
+These are plain standard-signature C bodies — clang lowers them to LLVM IR and uvclang compiles them like any other function, which is what resolves an external such as `@strlen` without a native libc. `size_t`/`NULL` come from clang's own freestanding `<stddef.h>`; `memcpy`/`memset`/`memcmp` are left to the